 "Title IX Formal Complaint"- A document filed by a Title IX Complainant or signed by the Title IX Coordinator alleging Title IX Sexual Harassment against a Title IX Respondent and requesting that the Institute of Technology investigate the allegation.
 At the time of filing a Formal Title IX Complaint, a Title IX Complainant must be participating in or attempting to participate in the Institute of Technology's Education Program or Activity within which the Formal Title IX Complaint is filed.
 A Formal Title IX Complaint may be filed with the Title IX Coordinator in person, by mail, or by email, by using the contact information required to be listed for the Title IX Coordinator in the Institute of Technology's Nondiscrimination Policy and included in this Student Handbook.
 As used here, the phrase "document filed by a Title IX Complainant" means a document or electronic submission (such as by email or paper or electronic form provided for this purpose by the Institute of Technology) that contains the Title IX Complainant is the person filing the Formal Title IX Complaint.
+Where the Title IX Complainant is the person filing the Formal Title IX Complaint.
 Where the Title IX Coordinator signs a Formal Title IX Complaint, the Title IX Coordinator is not a complainant or otherwise a party under this Title IX Sexual Harassment Grievance Process.